linthtml/linthtml/README.md

 Current list of rules and deprecations can be found in [docs/rules.md](docs/rules.md).

 Rules can be configured using a JavaScript, JSON or YAML file.
-This can be in the form of an `.linthtmlrc.*` file or an , `linthtmlConfig` field in a `package.json` file, both of which LintHTML will look for and read automatically, or you can specify a configuration file on the command line using the `--config` option.
+This can be in the form of an `.linthtmlrc.*` file or an `linthtmlConfig` field in a `package.json` file, both of which LintHTML will look for and read automatically, or you can specify a configuration file on the command line using the `--config` option.

 ### Inline Configuration

-Sometimes it is necessary to use different option values for different parts of an html document.
-Maybe there is an unavoidable break in style at some point, or two different teams wrote different sections of the document, or part of the page is written in an html-like language like svg that has different linting standards.
-Inline configurations allow a user to turn on or off certain rules (or pull in entire presets) at any line while linting.
+Sometimes it is necessary to use use a different rules configuragatin for different parts of an html document.
+For exemple a part of the page is written in an html-like language like svg that has different linting standards.
+Inline configurations allows you to turn on or off certain rules for any line while linting.

 ### Format of Inline Configurations